 - Drop of the form in the wooden student affairs drop-box on the ninth floor, directly across form the elevators.
 You can also drop off your form in the mailbox outside of office 947 on the ninth floor.

 - The Office of Student Affairs will verify your information, obtain the dean’s signature and submit your application to the Administrative Office of the Illinois Supreme Court.

 - The Administrative Offices of the Illinois Supreme Court will mail your license directly to you at the address you provided on the application.
 Processing time is typically 2-3 weeks.

-If you have questions regarding the process, please contact Associate Dean for Student Affairs, Michael Burns.
+If you have questions regarding the process, please contact Interim Assistant Dean of Student Affairs and Director of Advising, Maria Vertuno.
 You may contact the Administrative Office of the Illinois Courts at 312-793-3250.